 Ardingly College is quintessentially English so one could be forgiven for thinking that it takes a traditional approach to teaching.
-However Ardingly College is forward thinking: pushing boundaries and offering unique enrichment opportunities.
-We finds in each child something they are good at, so they grow in confidence and in turn happiness.
+However, Ardingly College is forward-thinking: pushing boundaries and offering unique enrichment opportunities.
+We find in each child something they are good at, so they grow in confidence and in turn happiness.
 When they leave us they are comfortable in their own skin and able to say they are ‘World-Ready’.

 We are delighted to attract both top performers and also late bloomers who have a strong work ethic and apply a good attitude to school.
 We work together to nurture both academic ability and outstanding life skills to build future success beyond school and nearly every student seeking a place at university is successful. ...Read more

 Do you know this school?